sumana-reddy/GDP-1-project/README.md

 |                                                             |     TOTAL PROJECT COST                 |             |                   |                 |        $350,000        |

+- The team cost per hour is $350.
 - The developers required for this application is 6.
-- The estimated total cost for this application is $115,500 as mentioned in the cost estimation table.
+- The estimated total cost for this application is $350,000 as mentioned in the cost estimation table.

-## Updated cost estimate as per client reviews